Last updated on August 12, 2026

 Austin Powers

-Koll, the Forgemaster takes care of your equipped and enchanted nontokens by letting you return them to your hand when they die.
-It doesn’t leave your tokens out the cold either, proving that anyone can wear the helm.
+Koll, the Forgemaster takes care of your equipped and enchanted nontokens by returning them to your hand when they die.
+It doesn’t leave your tokens out in the cold either, proving that anyone can wear the helm.

 LotR may have brought along a dwarf that cares about legends and another that cares about historic permanents in general, but Cadric, Soul Kindler from Dominaria United Commander was a kind of precursor.
 It gives you hasty copies of your legends while getting around that pesky legend rule.